gabrielelana/mongoose-eventful/README.md

 # What
-Mongoose plugin to emit events when documents are created, updated and when fields are changed
+Mongoose plugin to emit events when documents are created, removed and when fields are changed

+# Install
+`npm install mongoose-eventful`

 # Usage
 Right now this is the best documentation I can provide